Addiction Treatment Programs in Colorado

 Inpatient & Outpatient Drug Rehab in Colorado

 Colorado drug rehab centers are designed to treat anyone struggling with substance addiction or abuse.
-Typically, there are two major options for program: inpatient care and outpatient care.
+Typically, there are two major options for treatment: inpatient care and outpatient care.
 The differences between the two lie primarily in the intensity of care and the length of time the client is required to stay at a facility for treatment.
 Most drug rehab centers in Colorado offer both options.
-We are able to offer resources to those in Colorado searching for drug and alcohol rehab in Westminster, drug addiction and alcohol abuse treatment in Greeley, as well as substance abuse treatment and rehab in other cities across Colorado.
+We are able to offer resources to those searching for substance abuse treatment and rehab in cities across Colorado.

 With inpatient drug rehab in Colorado, clients must live at the facility to complete treatment, which usually takes 30–90 days, or longer.
 These programs offer the highest level of care and include medically supervised detox along with around-the-clock support.
 Inpatient rehab is typically recommended for individuals who are addicted to a particular drug and are unable to stop using it on their own.